-The Community Foundation is pleased to sponsor these program funds, all of whom share our office space at 63 Union Street, New Bedford.
+The Community Foundation is pleased to sponsor these program funds, both of which share our office space at 30 Cornell Street, New Bedford.
 Click on the logos to learn more about these programs.

 Launched in July 1999, AHA!'s (Art, History & Architecture) flagship cultural nights have been held continuously since then in downtown New Bedford on the second Thursday of each month.
 AHA! has over 60 partners, including downtown museums, galleries, arts organizations, merchants, restaurants, The New Bedford Whaling Museum, The UMass Dartmouth CVPA Star Store and the New Bedford Whaling National Historical Park.
 Each month's event is themed so that distinctive cultural programs are presented and creative partner involvement remains robust.